bomypoko/refine/documentation/docs/advanced-tutorials/data-provider/supabase.md

 import { supabaseClient } from "utility";

-const authProvider: AuthBindings = {
+export const authProvider: AuthBindings = {
     login: async ({ email, password, providerName }) => {
         // sign in with oauth
         if (providerName) {